nadimbrur/DL-tutorial/README.md

 # DL-tutorial
-This file includes different kinds of DL tutorial
+This file includes different kinds of DL and tutorial like CNN, PCA etc